 For the past few years, I have been conducting biographical interviews with left-wing activists in Algeria.
 This research isn’t over yet, but in the process, it has led to unexpected findings.
-As these men and women tell you about their activist lives, they also tell you, in fact, about their lives.
-Listening to one life after another, I finally realized that one day, I would have to write about 1962.
+As these men and women tell you about their activist lives, they also tell you about their lives.
+Listening to one life after another, I finally realized that one day, I would have to write something about 1962.

 One of these interviews took place at the Ijtihad bookstore, in Algiers.
-I was interviewing a man who was telling me about how he had become an activist.
-He began his story with his own experience of independence, in 1962: like many others, his family had migrated to Algiers during the war, fleeing violence in the countryside; but because of the increasing violence in the city, caused by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization), the family sought refuge back in their home village in Kabylia.
-Along with other village youth, he reminisced, they had undertaken various tasks during the transitional period (between the cease-fire in March and independence in July), as well as during the summer of 1962.
-These had visited the surrounding area to record the numbers of dead, of survivors, of destroyed houses, as well as the needs in food in each village in order to organize support.
-They also took part in reburial ceremonies for the mujahidin, the combatants killed during the war: from the cease-fire onwards, their relatives had gone in search of their bodies, and whenever they were able to find them, endeavored to bring back their remains in order to be buried them in their village cemetery.
-The youth, lined up in scout outfits, attended these reburial ceremonies, sang nationalist anthems [anashid], and played a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authorities of the Algerian state.
+I was interviewing a man who was told me about how he became an activist.
+He began his story with his own experience of Independence, in 1962: like many others, his family had migrated to Algiers during the war, fleeing the intense violence in the countryside; but because of the increasing violence of the city caused by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization), the family sought refuge back in their home village in Kabylia.
+Along with other village boys and girls, he reminisced, they had undertaken various tasks during the transitional period that ran from the cease-fire in March to Independence in July, as well as during the summer of 1962.
+They had visited the surrounding areas to record the numbers of dead, survivors, destroyed houses, as well as the needs in food in each village in order to organize support.
+They also took part in reburial ceremonies for the mujahidin, the combatants killed during the war: from the cease-fire onwards, relatives had gone in search of their bodies, and whenever they were able to find them, endeavored to bring back their remains in order to bury them in their village cemetery.
+The youth, lined up in scout outfits, attended such reburial ceremonies, sang nationalist anthems [anashid], and played a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authorities of the Algerian state.

-The notion of this quest for bodies came as a surprise for me: despite the fact that I work in a research center where such subjects are discussed on a daily basis, that I had read Ismail Kadare’s The General of the Dead Army many years ago1, I had yet never given any serious thought to what became of the the bodies of those killed during the Algerian War for Independence.
-And while listening to this man, I was astonished to realize that I didn’t know where my Uncle-the-Martyr was buried.)
-That same day, I walked to the bookshop next the general post office, in the center of Algiers where I found a copy of Les Chercheurs d’Os (The Bone Seekers) by Tahar Djaout2.
+This quest for bodies came as a surprise for me: despite the fact that I work in a research center where such subjects are regularly discussed, that I have read Ismail Kadare’s The General of the Dead Army many years ago1, I had yet never given any serious thought to what became of the the bodies of those killed during the Algerian War for Independence (1954-1962).
+While listening to this man, I was astonished to realize that I didn’t in fact know where my Uncle-the-Martyr was buried.
+That same day, I walked to the bookshop next the general post office, in the center of Algiers, where I found a copy of Les Chercheurs d’Os (The Bone Seekers) by Tahar Djaout2.
 The novel was written in 1984: set in 1962, the story centers on a young man sent by his family in search of the remains of his mujahid brother.

-The phenomenon was likely enormous: with so many dead (and it matters little that we don’t know exactly how many died in the war), the fragmentary information that circulated, and the fact that soldiers were buried — often by their comrades —, in the conditions created by a revolutionary war, tens or hundreds of thousands of families were probably concerned.
+The phenomenon was likely enormous: with so many deaths (and it matters little that we don’t know exactly just how many died in the war), the fragmentary information that circulated, and the fact that soldiers were buried, often by their comrades, in the conditions created by a revolutionary war, tens or hundreds of thousands of families were likely concerned.
 How the dead were buried, by whom, as well as the rituals invented by the combatants in the maquis varied considerably from one place to another.
-However, most of these ritual had taken place in the absence of any relatives, and often in the presence of fellow combatants or local villagers.
+However, most of these ritual had taken place in the absence of any relatives, and often in the presence of fellow combatants or local villagers only.
 In La Grotte éclatée, Yamina Méchakra portrayed a nurse-combatant confronted to the death of a very young man:

 When he had ceased to live, I placed my hand on his chest and recited “Le Cœur d’Hialmar” as I used to do with my friends from the orphanage, in a corner of the courtyard we used as a theater.